 For devices in the local area network, some work has been done in ETSI M2M to define MANMO and MANDMO [i.24] to maintain and describe the information model about the topology and protocol of the local area network.
 The MANMO and MANDMO have been submitted for registration in OMA.

-6.4.3 BBF TR069
+6.4.3 BBF TR-069

 TR-069 provides FULL support for this requirement.